 The Advantages of Taking Cayenne Pepper Supplements for the Body

 We recently received an inquiry about Cayenne Pepper supplements.
 Cayenne pepper is a member of the Capsicum family of vegetables, which also includes red peppers, bell peppers, pimento, and paprika.
 Capsicum adds color, pungency, and aroma to foods.
 The level of pungency (heat) in peppers depends mainly on the concentration of capsaicinoids.
 Chili peppers and red peppers have higher capsaicinoid levels, while paprika has lower levels.
 Spanish paprika, made from pimentos, has almost no heat and is used primarily for coloring.
-Cayenne pepper is made by drying, and then grinding, the hotter chili peppers and red peppers into a powder.
+Cayenne pepper is made by drying and then grinding the hotter chili peppers and red peppers into a powder.

 Turmeric Curcumin Supplement

-New & Improved with 1,000 mg Turmeric and 10 mg black pepper in 3 vegetarian capsules.
-Physician formulated to support a healthy inflammatory response.†
+Contains 1000 mg of turmeric extract, which is standardized to contain 95% curcuminoids, and 10 mg of black pepper in 3 vegetarian capsules.
+Physician formulated to support a healthy inflammatory response.

-$34.18 Add to cartCapsicum or Cayenne Pepper Supplements Side Effects
+Capsicum or Cayenne Pepper Supplements Side Effects

 So, should one consider cayenne pepper supplements?
-When used orally, capsicum or cayenne pepper supplements may cause gastrointestinal irritation, mouth and throat irritation, damage taste buds and reduce our ability to fully taste foods.
+When used orally, capsicum or cayenne pepper supplements may cause gastrointestinal irritation, mouth and throat irritation, damage taste buds and reduce our ability to taste foods fully.
 In addition, these supplements may cause flatulence, gas, indigestion or diarrhea.
 They can also aggravate existing ulcers.
 Even with all these side effects, oral Capsicum supplements have been suggested as a cure-all for everything from weight loss, sore throat, gastrointestinal disorders, diabetes, and skin conditions.
 However, the science for Capsicum in these areas is lacking.
-Capsicum supplements may also impact blood-thinners, antidepressants, insulin levels, and blood pressure.
+Capsicum supplements may also impact blood thinners, antidepressants, insulin levels, and blood pressure.
 They can cause allergic reactions in those who are allergic to bell peppers, paprika or other peppers.

 Article by Jill Turner, President Cooper Concepts